akadir/akadir.github.io/content/blog/2020/04/01-git-sparse-checkout/index.md

 Thanks to sparse checkout, we do not have the folder named `folder-we-do-not-want`.

 We also can use sparse-checkout in existing local repositories as below.
-The only difference, after enabling sparse checkout and updating the `.git/info/sparse-checkout`file, we should run this command:
+The only difference, after enabling sparse checkout and updating the `.git/info/sparse-checkout`file, we should run one extra command:

 ```sh
 git config core.sparsecheckout true